 What interested you in sign language interpreting?

 Everyone asks me how I came to learn sign language.
 I don’t have any Deaf family.
 I was born to hearing parents.
 However, my mother and grandmother loved foreign languages, and I can’t remember a time when I was not exposed to and fascinated by foreign words and phrases.
-I couldn’t wait to learn a foreign language myself.
-As soon as I entered junior high school, I took French.
+I couldn’t wait to learn a foreign language, and in seventh grade, I took French.
 I studied French for three years, and then took Spanish for the last two years of high school.
 In college, I took an intensive summer course in French.
 I have maintained and expanded my skill in these languages with continual practice.

 What was the process that you went through in becoming a freelance interpreter?